Adventure Drugs Rehabilitation

 - What Protocol and Sequence of the activities?

 - What resources are available?

 - Potential challenges?

-In the development phase, the developers create and assemble content assets described in the design phase.
+In the development phase, the project team created and assembled content features described in the design phase.

 - Can we deliver the pilot effectively and how?